different55/GardenGNOMEs/README.md

 ### SteamOS Updates

-Currently, `desktopgnome.sh` needs to be manually run every OS update.
+Currently, `gardengnome.sh` needs to be manually run every OS update.
 It's possible to set up a systemd unit to automatically run it on boot, but that work hasn't been done yet.
 Pull requests are welcomed with open arms!

 Steam client updates are no problem, though.
 If an update says "Applying", you'll need to re-run the script.
 If it just immediately restarts, you're good.